 Writers, directors and producers must be actively working towards their first feature or their first TV/online commission and meet at least one of the following:

-- Have been a recipient of short film funding during 2019/20 from the BFI NETWORK funding programmes provided by Ffilm Cymru Wales, Northern Ireland Screen, Scottish Film Talent Network, or the BFI in partnership with the English film hubs.
+- Have been a recipient of short film funding during 2019/20 from the BFI NETWORK funding programmes provided by Ffilm Cymru Wales, Northern Ireland Screen, Scottish Film Talent Network, Short Cirtuit, Doc Society or the BFI in partnership with the English film hubs.

 - Have been commissioned or premiered on an online or broadcast platform

-- Have a minimum of one broadcast or feature credit from the last two years
+- Have a minimum of one broadcast or feature credit from the last three years

 - Made a short film which has been selected for a BAFTA-qualifying festival in the last three years